 As a software developer, you would be familiar with reusable software components, such as methods, functions, public classes, libraries, etc. Well, you can think of design patterns as reusable solutions to common software problems.
-If you are familiar with which design patterns can solve a specific type of a problem, you will no longer have to come up with a bespoke solution, which could have taken you a significant amount of time to design and implement.
-All you’ll have to do is just pick the mostly suitable design pattern and apply it in a specific way to solve this specific problem.
+If you are familiar with which design patterns can solve a specific type of problem, you will no longer have to come up with a bespoke solution, which could have taken you a significant amount of time to design and implement.
+All you’ll have to do is just pick the most suitable design pattern and apply it in a specific way to solve this specific problem.
 The solution is already there.
 The time taken to implement it would not be much greater than the time it takes you to type the code in.

 If you are new to design patterns, let’s go through a quick overview of what they are.